1 September 2019

 The programme allows you to examine the social, cultural, and cognitive aspects of human behaviour, providing you with a fundamental understanding of psychology principles.

-The MSc Psychology is open to graduates of any undergraduate degree discipline.
-All applicants are considered on an individual basis and we accept applications from those with non-standard qualifications and from a variety of backgrounds.
+The Master in Psychology is open to graduates with any undergraduate degree.
+All applicants are considered on an individual basis and we accept applications from those with non-standard qualifications from a variety of backgrounds.

 The postgraduate degree in psychology offers a broad range of modules that cover the key areas of psychology, including:

 The distance learning psychology course has a focus on applied psychology with a dedicated module designed to support a student’s career in psychology.